Pylons/pyramid/docs/narr/hybrid.rst

 - the :term:`context` is any object.

-For instance, if the URL ``http://example.com/one/two/a/another`` is provided to an application that uses the previously mentioned object graph, the ``mypackage.views.another`` view callable will be called instead of the ``mypackage.views.myview`` view callable because the :term:`view name` will be ``another`` instead of the empty string.
+For instance, if the URL ``http://example.com/one/two/a/another`` is provided to an application that uses the previously mentioned resource tree, the ``mypackage.views.another`` view callable will be called instead of the ``mypackage.views.myview`` view callable because the :term:`view name` will be ``another`` instead of the empty string.